TalaoDAO/Gaia-X_Talao/README.md

 ```

+## Test

+1. For testing purpose one can use the demo_key.json KEY (/test) file to setup the wallet with did:web:demo.talao.co as the DID of the wallet.

-## Collect a Gaia-X Pass type VC
+2. Collect a Gaia-X Pass type VC.
 Go to https://talao.co/gaiax and choose "Get a Gaia-X Pass"

-## Log in with your Pass
+3. Log in with your Pass.
 Go to https://talao.co/gaiax and choose "Sign In to the Gaia-x Talao Portal" to simulate an authentication.

-## Check the content of your VC and VP
+4. Check the content of your VC and VP.
 Go to https://talao.co/gaiax and choose "Display your credential".

 ## Example of a VC